fw262/Meta-scRNA-seq/README.md

 Please ensure the Snakefile and config.yaml files as well as the scripts folder are in the directory where you intend to run the pipeline.

 ## Output
+- Merged transcriptome + metagenomice expression matrices are stored in "**[PIPELINE_MAJOR]/[Samples]_solo/Solo.out/merged**" folder.
+- The "**[PIPELINE_MAJOR]/[Samples]_solo/plots**" folder contains several useful plots including UMAP projection of the data, level of unmapped reads for each cell cluster, as well as cell-cluster specific expression of all metagenomic features, differentially expressed genes, and differentially expressed metagenomic features.
 - RefFlat format of TAR features with and without consideration of directionality stored in "**TAR_reads.bed.gz.withDir.refFlat.refFlat**" and "**TAR_reads.bed.gz.noDir.refFlat.refFlat**".
 - Digital expression matrix for gene features is stored in "**results_out/{sample}/{sample}\_gene_expression_matrix.txt.gz**".
 - Digital expression matrix for TAR features, without consideration of TAR directionality relative to annotated gene features, is stored in "**results_out/{sample}/{sample}\_TAR_expression_matrix_noDir.txt.gz**".